rust-console/gba/book/src/the-hardware-memory-map.md

 * **Wait Cycles:** Special

 This is where your actual game is located!
-As you might guess, since each cartridge is different, the details here depend quite a bit on the cartridge that you use for your game.
+As you might guess, since each cartridge is different, the details here depend quite a bit on the one you are using for your game.
 Even a simple statement like "you can't write to the ROM region" isn't true for some carts if they have FlashROM.

 The _most important_ thing to concern yourself with when considering the ROM portion of memory is the 32MB limit.
 That's compiled code, images, sound,